 Ride Planet Earth events were held in; Adelaide (Australia), Auckland (New Zealand), Baku (Azerbaijan), Beijing (China), Belgrade (Serbia), Bodh Gaya (India), Brisbane (Australia), Brussels (Belgium), Bucharest (Romania), Cairns (Australia), Cairo (Egypt), Cape Town (South Africa), Coventry (UK), Dili (East Timor), Dali (China), Dar Es Salaam (Tanzania), Durham (USA), Edinburgh (UK), Harcourt (Nigeria), Ho Chi Minh City (Vietnam), Hyderabad (India), Istanbul (Turkey), Jakarta (Indonesia), Kisumu (Kenya), Kunming (China), London (UK), Manila (Philippines), Mendoza (Argentina), Milan (Italy), Newcastle (Australia), Nottingham (UK), Novi Sad (Serbia), Paris (France), Shanghai (China), Sydney (Australia), Tbilisi (Georgia), Tokyo (Japan), Vienna (Austria), Vientiane (Laos), Yerevan (Armenia), Yogyakarta (Indonesia).

-These are some of the videos made of the events:
+Below are some of the videos of the events:

 Cycle Change Convoy